 Again, to emphasize: In this way, the EODC® is not a traditional linear model.
 It supports where the client immediate needs and interests are.
 Thus, the EODC® process begins where the client is motivated to begin based on the client’s needs, and the degree of readiness and ownership that exists in the client organization.

-The Core Elements Within The EODC™ Platform
+The Core Elements and Their Components Within The EODC™ Platform

 The following describes each of the core elements of the EODC® Platform: